-Norfolk and Suffolk Constabularies are members of ERSOU, which was set up to deliver an The review appraised the effectiveness of controls for managing the increased response to tackling the threat of organised crime across the Eastern Region, to provide specialist covert policing capability to law enforcement.
-The Regional Economic Proceeds of Crime for both Norfolk and Suffolk Constabularies, in Crime Unit (RECU) consists of the Financial Investigation Team and the Money Laundering particular the arrangements for securing and monitoring of the proceeds of Investigation Team (MLIT).
-The FIT within the RECU is the department within ERSOU which crime which is held by the Forces and arrangements in place with the is responsible for undertaking recovery work under the Proceeds of Crime Act.
+Norfolk and Suffolk Constabularies are members of ERSOU, which was set up to deliver an increased response to tackling the threat of organised crime across the Eastern Region, to provide specialist covert policing capability to law enforcement.
+The Regional Economic Crime Unit (RECU) consists of the Financial Investigation Team and the Money Laundering Investigation Team (MLIT).
+The FIT within the RECU is the department within ERSOU which is responsible for undertaking recovery work under the Proceeds of Crime Act.
 A service level agreement is in place with ERSOU, although this is not currently subject to annual review.

-Eastern Regional Special Operations Unit (ERSOU).
-There is a current Seizure, Retention and Disposal of Monies policy.
-MATERIALITY The Constabularies have not assigned a contract manager to monitor the Norfolk have received £137k and Suffolk received £109k through the performance of ERSOU, to ensure that service delivery is in accordance with the incentivisation scheme during the 2017/18 financial year. service level agreement.
-Seized funds are not being banked promptly, within 28 days of receipt as stated in the Seizure.
-Retention and Disposal of Monies Policy.
-ERSOU has provided a number of training workshops during 2017/18 on proceeds of crime.
+- There is a current Seizure, Retention and Disposal of Monies policy. - The Constabularies have not assigned a contract manager to monitor the performance of ERSOU, to ensure that service delivery is in accordance with the service level agreement. - Seized funds are not being banked promptly, within 28 days of receipt as stated in the Seizure, Retention and Disposal of Monies Policy. - ERSOU has provided a number of training workshops during 2017/18 on proceeds of crime.
 However, a standard, mandatory proceeds of crime training programme is not in place.
-OVERALL ASSURANCE ASSESSMENT ACTION POINTS